kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 - **Servo Power**
   The MG996R steering servo draws its 5 V supply from the UPS module, ensuring stable, synchronized operation.

-- **Camera Power**
+- **Camera and CORAL accelerator Power**
-  The Microsoft LifeCam HD-3000 connects via USB to the Raspberry Pi and is powered through the UPS, eliminating separate camera power sources.
+  The Microsoft LifeCam HD-3000 and the CORAL connect via USB to the Raspberry Pi and is powered through the UPS, eliminating separate power sources.

 - **DC Motor Power**
   The L298N H-bridge and DC motor are driven by a dedicated pack of three 18650 Li-ion cells in series (≈11.1 V), delivering the higher voltage and current the motor requires.

-This setup reduces weight, simplifies cabling, and guarantees reliable power under all operating conditions.
+This setup guarantees reliable power under all operating conditions.

 # 📡 Robot Communication